 The Act also makes special provision for a percentage of ‘net subscriptions’ to be distributed directly by Lotterywest to the Perth International Arts Festival and to support the Western Australian film industry.
 The actual amount available for direct grants and for the Perth International Arts Festival and for the film industry is made up of a percentage of ‘net subscriptions’ and any other revenue raised by the Commission, such as interest earned on investments.

 In addition, the Act specifies that any prizes left unclaimed after 12 months since the draw date of that game are included in the funds available for distribution as grants made by Lotterywest directly to community and charitable groups.

 Lotterywest is one of the very few Lotteries in the world and the only Australian Lottery with our own direct grants program, providing millions of dollars every month to Western Australian charities, community groups and to local government authorities for their community service activities.

 Many of our grants are for services which are set up to meet the needs of the most disadvantaged members of our community while many others are for general community facilities and for services such as festivals and special events which enhance the quality of life for all Western Australians.

 In 2012/13, Lotterywest direct grants totalling $123.3 million went to 1,039 different community organisations around Western Australia.
 These grants ranged from relatively small amounts for a few items of office or other equipment to several million dollars for major community projects.
 This allocation includes the grants made to the Perth International Arts Festival and to ScreenWest for the local screen industry.

-A full list of grants made in 2012/13 will be highlighted in our Annual Report soon.
+A full list of grants made in 2012/13 are highlighted in our Annual Report.

 For details on Lotterywest grants, including the types of organisations and projects we support and guidelines on how to apply, visit Lotterywest Grants.